One Day Trip to Florence from Rome | The Ultimate Guide

 Mercato Centrale

 Mercato Centrale is a vibrant and bustling food market located within the walls of a 19th-century glass and iron building.
-This marketplace celebrates Florence’s rich culinary heritage and some other cuisines.
+This marketplace celebrates Florence’s rich culinary heritage and other cuisines.
 The marketplace’s main project is to shine a light on wonderful artisans and their produce.

 Basilica of Santa Maria Novella (Hidden Gem)